Turkish television drama: Greece

 Turkish TV series were also popular in Greece until their widespread removal from Greek TV in 2020 due to Turkish incursions into Greek territorial waters.
 After 2019, due to the resurgence of Greek language programming, Turkish series have largely disappeared from Greek television.
-The Greek orthodox Bishop Anthimos had criticised Greek fans of Turkish TV series after Yabancı Damat (The Foreign Bridesgroom) was one of the first Turkish series to become popular in Greece in 2005.
-According to International Hellenic Association in Delaware is monitoring the broadcast of Turkish drama in Greece, certain companies such as Procter and Gamble provide a large amount of advertising at the Turkish drama in Greece.
-Generally Turkish dramas have been met with criticism in Greece for many years.
+The Greek orthodox Bishop Anthimos criticised Greek fans of Turkish TV series after Yabancı Damat (The Foreign Groom) was one of the first Turkish series to become popular in Greece in 2005.

-Yabanci Damat started airing in Greece on 11 July 2005, recording a viewing rate of 31.7%; the last episode aired on 5 July 2008, recording a viewing rate of 31.8%.
-One Thousand and One Nights started broadcasting on 7 June 2010, by ANT1, recording a viewership rate of 18.7%.
+Yabancı Damat started airing in Greece on 11 July 2005, recording a viewing rate of 31.7%; the last episode aired on 5 July 2008, recording a viewing rate of 31.8%.
+Binbir Gece started being shown in June 2010, by ANT1, recording a viewership rate of 18.7%.
 The last episode aired on 1 February 2011, scoring 24.3%, while the highest percentage was 43.8% on 6 August 2010.
-Another popular drama was Sila; it aired in Greece on 10 June 2012, by MEGA.
-The series "Elif" had a particularly significant average viewership share, 16.8% of all viewers, it was watched daily by an average of about 450,000 viewers.
+Another popular drama was Sıla; it aired in Greece on 10 June 2012, by MEGA.
+The series Elif had a particularly significant average viewership share, 16.8% of all viewers, it was watched daily by an average of about 450,000 viewers.

-Recently Greek television channels have broadcast their own remakes of Turkish series.
+Recently, Greek television channels have started broadcasting their own adaptations of Turkish TV shows.

 Romania

-The series, Ezel, was adapted by Romanian TV channel Pro TV under the title Vlad.
-Turkish drama, O Hayat Benim, was remade by Romanian channel as Adela in 2020.
-Fructul oprit, a Romanian adaptation of Ask-i Memnu was also produced by Antena 1 in 2018.
-The Romanian remake, The Clan (Clanul), of the Turkish drama, İçerde, will air by the Romanian Pro TV.
+The series Ezel was adapted by Romanian TV channel Pro TV under the title Vlad.
+O Hayat Benim was remade by Calinos Entertainment as Adela in 2020.
+Fructul oprit, a Romanian adaptation of Aşk-ı Memnu was also produced by Antena 1 in 2018. İçerde was remade as The Clan (Clanul) and aired on Pro TV starting August 2022.